sagar-makwana1112/Rate-management-system/README.md

       "rateExpirationDate": "2021-11-14",
       "amount": 300
     }
 - URL = /surcharge/{id}, Method = DELETE to delete rate detail and id is id of rate.
+Response status code = No Content(204) if success.